mwdowling/MesosticsMachine-2018/README.md

 Further background documentation is held in the MesosticsMachine-Archive repository on this GitHub site.

-As of 13 February 2018:
+As of 19 February 2018:

-Classes in the NextItem and the NextItemFiltered hierarchies are complete.
+Classes in the NextItem and the NextItemFiltered hierarchies are complete and tested.

-The functioning of the syllable filter object, which now uses a ChromeDriver downloaded on 13 February 2018 with  Selenium 3.9.1 for Java, remains unstable, although the introduction of a timeout statement has helped.
+Syllable filter objects, which now uses a ChromeDriver downloaded on 13 February 2018 with  Selenium 3.9.1 for Java, complete and tested.

-The Sound class dealing with sounds has been refactored and needs some more testing.
-This class uses a OEDSounds file with words scraped from the Online Oxford English Dictionary and produces many flase positives.
+The Sound, Place, and Sentence classes complete and tested.

-Classes dealing with places and mesostic formatting require further refactoring and testing.
+The Finishing classes dealing mesostic formatting are complete and tested.

-The GUI is appropriately structured but each actionPerformed() method needs to be tested.
+The GUI requires further refactoring and testing.
+Almost ready!